goofball851/ToonFi_Framework/framework/Narrative Layer/ReadMe.md

 <img width="500" height="500" alt="DALL·E 2025-12-29 11 56 02 - A whimsical, high-quality fantasy illustration in a cartoony, storybook visual style similar to The ToonFi Chronicles  The words &#39;NARRATIVE LAYER&#39; app" src="https://github.com/user-attachments/assets/d35da877-eb5b-4e10-a3ac-ee5df0c49583" />

-A framework layer for building character- and world-based experiences where
+A framework layer for building character and world-based experiences where
 **stories end, but existence continues**.

 This repository defines a **logic standard**, not a style guide.